-Training begins in the first year as a one-month tutorial one-to-one with a staff anesthesiologist.
+Training continues as a CA-1 resident with a one-month tutorial one-to-one with a staff anesthesiologist.
+In addition, residents are periodically paired with upper level residents.
 As beginning residents gain confidence and ability, they are given more responsibility and autonomy.
 After six months of general anesthesia training, residents begin to rotate among our subspecialty rotations.

 In the CA-3 year, our residents are allowed to compose their own schedule of subspecialty training.
 We also allow our residents to do an optional three-month away rotation at the program of their choice.

 Residents are assigned mentors.
 Meetings with mentors and the program director are scheduled every six months to assess progress and plan for future experiences.

 Maine Medical Center prioritizes resident well-being.
 We believe residency remains a rigorous academic endeavor.
 Hence, keeping residents energized, preventing fatigue, reducing stress and maintaining resident well-being during their training is paramount in keeping our residents engaged at all times.
 Residents are given a day off during the beginning of their PGY1 year to allow them to set up appointment with local providers.
 Beginning in the CA1 year, the department works to give residents an afternoon break during their 24 hour call shift, Monday-Friday.
 We are one of the few residency programs in the country that have resident break during their 24 hour call shift.
 The only exception is on weekend coverage where residents remain in-house for the duration 24 hour duration.
 Of note, goals on the weekend is to have the residents be involved in interesting academic/educational cases while the CRNA staff covers more of the routine cases.